-The birth of a baby is a wonderful yet very complex process.
-Many physical and emotional changes occur for mother and baby.
+The birth of a baby is a wonderful and very complex process.
+Many physical and emotional changes occur for both mother and baby.

 A baby must make many physical adjustments to life outside the mother's body.
-Leaving the uterus means that a baby can no longer depend on the mother's circulation and placenta for important physiologic functions.
+Leaving the uterus means that a baby can no longer depend on the mother's blood supply and placenta for important body functions.

 The lungs must breathe air.